Tips for Driving In the Rain

 6. Don’t Brake Suddenly

 Sudden braking can lead to hydroplaning or a loss of control.
-Remember to brake normally by applying pressure slowly to the brakes for better vehicle handling.
+Instead, brake smoothly and gradually to help your vehicle stop safely and maintain traction.

 7. Watch Out!